 sudo reboot

-The KDE Plasma Desktop packages are grouped in an Environment Group in Fedora.
-So, you can easily install the environment group with the dnf
+The KDE Plasma Desktop is available as an Environment Group in Fedora that helps us install required packages for the KDE desktop.
+So, you can easily install the environment group with the dnf command.

 sudo dnf groupinstall -y "KDE Plasma Workspaces"